kcghost/busyrc/NixOS.md

 NixOS being a systemd distro, it uses `systemd-udev`. `udev` used to be a separate entity from systemd, but it's entire codebase was merged with systemd sources and maintained from there.
 Which is frankly insane.
 Thankfully the resulting executable, despite the name, can be called on its own and act separately from systemd.
 So keeping it as "the udev" is often the right choice for any distro that normally uses systemd.

 Something to keep in mind, hardly any device support is builtin to the kernel itself, it needs to be modprobed, which will automatically happen as a result of udev.
-That includes things like a USB mouse and keyboard however, so if udev fails to start for whatever reason, the user at a nromal desktop is stuck looking at a getty session they can't type into.
+That includes things like a USB mouse and keyboard however, so if udev fails to start for whatever reason, the user at a normal desktop is stuck looking at a getty session they can't type into.
 Might want to consider some early modprobes for common input devices or kernel configuration advice for building in support, should theorhetically reduce boot time as well.

 dbus
 ----

-Starting dbus in a more "normal Linux" way of `dbus-daemon --system` seems fine for most purposes.
+Starting dbus in a more "normal linux" way of `dbus-daemon --system` seems fine for most purposes.
 Not certain yet if the derivation from the systemd ExecStart of `dbus-daemon --system --address=systemd: --nofork --nopidfile --systemd-activation --syslog-only` will cause any problems.